okazaki0/pyfed/README.md

 # PyFed

-This is the code accompanying the paper "PyFed: Exteding PySyft with N-IID Federated Learning Benchmark" Paper link:  (Coming soon)
+This is the code accompanying the paper "PyFed: Exteding PySyft with N-IID Federated Learning Benchmark" Paper link:  https://caiac.pubpub.org/pub/7yr5bkck/release/1

 ## About